How Does Social Media Affect Teenagers, and Is It Positive?

 Social media issues for teenagers can be rife, and most parents are aware of the dangers.
 Cyber-bulling is a real problem, and studies show that too much time spent on social media can lead to feelings of low self-esteem and depression amongst teens who compare themselves to unrealistic ideals they see online.

-While these are serious concerns, you can help your teen limit the negative consequences by encouraging them to enjoy social media in moderation.
+While these are serious concerns, as a foster carer, you can make social media a positive experience for your foster teen by helping them to be aware of the risks and empowering them to take advantage of the benefits.
+You can also help your teen to limit the negative consequences by encouraging them to enjoy social media in moderation.
 Teens need time to enjoy life offline – exercise and face-to-face socialisation are both important for their growing brains and bodies.

 In fact, a 2019 study found a strong link between the negative effects of social media and a lack of exercise brought about by too much time spent online.
 That means balancing time on devices with plenty of physical activity can help mitigate some of social media’s more harmful effects.

 Empower your teen to use social media safely